Understanding Chinese Characters: Basics for Expats

 Each character represents a syllable and conveys meaning.

-Unlike alphabetical scripts, Chinese characters are logographic, meaning they are composed of pictures and symbols.
+Unlike alphabetical scripts, Chinese characters are logographic, meaning they are composed of pictures and symbols that often reflect their meaning or pronunciation.

 The History of Chinese Characters